Connected Choice and the Brouwer Fixed Point Theorem: Brouwer's Fixed Point Theorem and Connected Choice

 \begin{corollary} Let $A\In[0,1]^n$ be a non-empty co-c.e.\ closed set.
 Then there is a continuous function $f:[0,1]^n\to[0,1]^n$ that is low as a point in $\CC_n$ and has $A$ as fixed point set. \end{corollary}

-This result follows from an application of the Uniform Low Basis Theorem (see \cite{BBP12}) since $\Fix_n$ has a weakly computable right inverse by Theorem~\ref{thm:fixable} and Theorem~\ref{thm:Con}.
-We mention that a function $f$ that is low as a point in $\CC_n$ is not necessarily low as a function in the sense that $f\leqSW\L$ (where $\L=\J^{-1}\circ\lim$ is the composition of the inverse of the Turing jump $\J$ and the limit operation), but one only obtains $f\leqW\L$ here (see \cite{BBP12,BGM12} for a discussion of low functions).
+This result follows from an application of the Uniform Low Basis Theorem \cite[Theorem~8.3]{BBP12} since $\Fix_n$ has a right inverse that is reducible to $\WKL$ by Theorems~\ref{thm:fixable} and \ref{thm:Con}.\footnote{We mention that a function $f$ that is low as a point in $\CC_n$ is not necessarily low as a function in the sense that $f\leqSW\L$ (where $\L=\J^{-1}\circ\lim$ is the composition of the inverse of the Turing jump $\J$ and the limit operation), but one only obtains $f\leqW\L$ here (see \cite{BBP12,BGM12} for a discussion of low functions).}